 Health and Spirituality Meaning

 You might not be able to stop the toppling down that the Tower represents, but you can come to accept where you are right now in this moment.
-Now, instead of focusing on what can’t be changed, think about what you can do to make things different.
+Instead of focusing on what can’t be changed, think about what you can do to make things different.

-If you’ve pulled this card in connection with a question on spiritual or psychic development, the answer is a little more positive.
+If you’ve pulled this card in connection with a spiritual or psychic development question, the answer is a little more positive.
 Although you may have to let go of old beliefs, now is the time to embrace your authentic self.

 The Tower Reversed

-Are you clinging on to people, places, and things that are no good for you because of fear?
-This is a common scenario personified by the Tower reversed.
-Many times, we know that it is time to let go, but instead, we hold on tighter.
+We often know it is time to let go, but instead, we hold on tighter.
 Things come tumbling down eventually, and we shake our heads as we look back at all the time we wasted.
 That’s what the Tower Reversed suggests.

-You cannot move forward and broaden your horizons if you keep holding on to your old life – old thinking and old habits.
-Learn to let go and refocus your perspective embrace a new chapter in your life.
-You will be surprised that the hardship and heartaches that come with it will be worth it.
+You cannot move forward and experience spiritual awakening if you keep holding on to your old life – old thinking and old habits.
+Learn to let go and refocus your perspective to embrace a new chapter in your life.
+You will be surprised that the hardship and heartache that come with it will be worth it.

 The Tower: Yes or No